JanW42/AI_Project/README.md

 # AI_Project

-AI voice assistant Lucy.
-Project at Dr. Rasch in EM Prescriptive Analytics and Artificial Intelligence
+AI Voice Assistant Alessa.
+Project at the FH Münster with Dr. Rasch in Prescriptive Analytics and Artificial Intelligence

 ## Structure
 - [Overview](#overview)